rikutakei/blog_source/content/post/vim/vim_post_part1.md

 - Basic editing commands
 - Extra and useful commands

+In this particular post, I will cover the modes of Vim, and how to save/quit Vim.

 Okay, enough intro -- let's get started.

 # Modes of Vim

-I think that the concept of Modes in Vim should be taught first, even before learning how to move around in Vim.
+I think the concept of "Modes" in Vim should be taught first, even before learning how to move around in Vim.

 Modes in Vim are a way to get the users to use specific tool for a specific task.